-It may come as a surprise that the U.S. Emerson label should have been sold here – but sold it was, as the packet of A Adler & Co. attests, along with Grafton, Brunswick & Guardsman, each of which issued Jewish material.
-Probably the other labels did too.
-Whether it was the sort of Emerson label illustrated here is not known – there was another later one where the treble clef trade mark dominated the design.
-Also the exact time they were offered is not known – but it could be in our Era, and we are inclusive rather than exclusive with that sort of thing.
-However, as Emerson had a range of Jewish records as early as 1918, it seems most likely that Adler, who specialized in them, had them imported in quantity rather than singly, to special order.
-This is rather crucial, for our definition of a ‘British Record Label’ is any label that was freely available over the counter of a shop in this country.
-If anyone could walk into that shop and come out with one – or more – OKeh records (q.v.), then that means what OKeh was once, briefly, a ‘British Label’.
-But it would be absurd to class Victor as British, just because people could order them singly via specialist retailers, such as Levy’s of Whitechapel!
+It may come as a surprise that the U.S. Emerson label should have been sold here – but sold it was, as the packet of A Adler & Co. attests, along with Grafton, Brunswick, Guardsman, Columbia, Imperial &c., each of which issued Jewish material.
+Also the exact date they were available is not known – but the example illustrated is mechanically recorded.
+It is assumed that Adler had these Emersons imported in quantity rather than singly, to special order.
+This is rather crucial, for our very flexible definition of a ‘British Record Label’ is any label that was held in stock and freely available over the counter of a shop in this country.

 EMPIRE – 1.